 John C. Morris, the Harvey A. and Dorismae Hacker Friedman Distinguished Professor of Neurology and director of Washington University’s Charles F. and Joanne Knight Alzheimer’s Disease Research Center (Knight ADRC), the Memory and Aging Project and the Memory Diagnostic Center, assumed leadership of the center as the founding director.

 Under Morris’ leadership, the Center for Aging fostered – through pilot grant funding – several junior investigators on both the Danforth and Medical campuses who leveraged their center awards into larger grants from the Ellison Medical Foundation and the National Institute on Aging (NIA).
-The center also hosts the annual Friedman Lecture, bringing to Washington University in St. Louis nationally recognized leaders in the field of aging.
+The center also hosts the annual Friedman Lecture and Awards, bringing to Washington University in St. Louis nationally recognized leaders in the field of aging.
 At the Friedman Lecture, in association with the Barnes-Jewish Hospital Foundation, the center presents the annual Kopolow and Friedman awards for outstanding accomplishments in the care of older adults.

 The center also forged a productive partnership with the Goldfarb School of Nursing at Barnes-Jewish College and has attracted undergraduate students from throughout the United States to participate in its Summer Aging Research program.
 Another project brought together the Center for Aging and the Jewish Federation of St. Louis.
 The ongoing Naturally Occurring Retirement Community demonstration project seeks to help older adults continue to live in their own homes.
 This collaboration led directly to a successful application to the NIA for a research grant to study the effects of exercise and cognitive training in improving everyday function.